baby crib sheets

 preschool blanket

-Afterwards, I sewed the parts creating a rectangle.
+I sewed the parts creating a rectangle.
 This was going to become the blanket’s filling.

 I got these lovely fabrics for the blanket at my local fabric store.
 I needed 1 yard of each.